 Live WI CAN webinars are broadcast using GoToWebinar.
 GoToWebinar allows you to view the presenter’s slideshow on your computer and listen to the presenter by phone or using your computer speakers.
 The GoToWebinar series lasts from January to December.
 Each calendar year you will need to register for the new series.

 For help with viewing live webinars or using GoToWebinar, please submit a question to our team.

-The WI CAN Educational Series offers continuing education credits through the Office of Continuing and Professional Education (OCPE) at the Medical College of Wisconsin.
+The WI CAN Educational Series offers continuing education credits jointly provided by the Office of Continuing and Professional Education (OCPE) at the Medical College of Wisconsin and Children’s Wisconsin.
 Each person wanting to claim credits must create an account with OCPE.